JuliaAI/MLJ.jl/docs/src/composing_models.md

 to which all the MLJ `Model` meta-algorithms can be applied (ensembling, systematic tuning, etc).

-As we shall see, exporting a learning network as a reusable model, is quite simple.
-While one can entirely skip the build-and-train steps, experimenting with raw learning networks may be the best way to understand how the stand-alone models work under the hood.
+Different nodes can point to the same machine (i.e., can access a common set of learned parameters) and different machines can wrap a common model (allowing for hyperparameters in different machines to be coupled).

+By specifying data at the source nodes of a learning network, one can use and test the learning network as it is defined, which is also a good way to understand how learning networks work under the hood.
+This data, if specified, is ignored in the export process, for the exported composite model, like any other model, is not associated with any data until wrapped in a machine.

 In MLJ learning networks treat the flow of information during training and predicting separately.
-Also, different nodes may use the same paramaters (fitresult) learned during the training of some model (that is, point to a common *nodal machine*; see below).
+Also, different nodes may use the same parameters (fitresult) learned during the training of some model (that is, point to a common *nodal machine*; see below).
 For these reasons, simple examples may appear more slightly more complicated than in other frameworks.
 However, in more sophisticated applications, the